-GRADUATED SCALE OF ACTIONS AND SANCTIONS Category Description - Non-Player Behavior Action by Region, Area, Section Minor Minor offenses include but are not limited to: Persistent dissent Failing to adhere to the positive coaching philosophy Failing to adhere to the AYSO philosophies A non-player committing a minor offense should be placed on probation for the remainder of the season (Fall, Winter, Spring or Summer) up to one calendar year.
+GRADUATED SCALE OF ACTIONS AND SANCTIONS Category Description - Non-Player Behavior Action by Region, Area, Section Minor Minor offenses include but are not limited to: Persistent dissent Failing to adhere to the positive coaching philosophy.
+Failing to adhere to the AYSO philosophies A non-player committing a minor offense should be placed on probation for the remainder of the season (Fall, Winter, Spring or Summer) up to one calendar year.
 A second minor offense while on probation may result in suspension for a period determined by the appropriate Executive Member.
 The CVPA will notify the National Risk Management Coordinator (NRMC) of the suspension.
 A third offense while on probation or suspension may result in barring the person from attending all AYSO events for a period defined by the appropriate Executive Member.
 Significant Significant offenses include but are not limited to: Use of profane, offensive, insulting or abusive language or gestures Any situation during a game for which play is stopped to deal with misconduct by a non-player.
 Persistent minor offenses A non-player committing a significant offense may be suspended for a period determined by the appropriate level of Executive Member, for duration from a single game to one calendar year.
 All suspensions are reported to the NRMC by the CVPA.
 A second offense while under suspension, the non-player may be barred from attending AYSO events for a period defined by the appropriate Executive Member.
-Major Major offenses include but are not limited to: Any situation during a game where a non-player is asked to leave the game by a referee, coach, board member, or other AYSO Official Persistent significant offenses A non-player committing a major offense may be suspended for a period determined by the appropriate level of Executive Member or barred from attending any AYSO event depending upon personal history.
-All major offenses are reported to the NRMC by the CVPA.
-A second offense while under a suspension, the non-player may be barred from attending AYSO events for a period of time determined by the appropriate Executive Member.
-Extreme Extreme offenses include but are not limited to: Any situation resulting in a game abandoned or terminated by a referee, board member, or other AYSO Official due to non-player misconduct.
-A non-player committing an extreme offense may be barred from any AYSO event for a period of time determined by the appropriate Executive Member.